abilandz/PH8124/Lecture_3/Lecture_3.md

 * Usage of keyword **function** (an alternative syntax exists, ```someName()```, but it is really a matter of taste which one you prefer)
 * Body of the function must be embedded within ```{ ... }```
-* For any variable needed only within the function, use the keyword **local**, to restrict its scope only within the body of that function.
-In this way, you will never encounter the clash between variables that were defined with the same name in the function, and in the terminal or in some other code from where you have called the function.
-If a variable is defined in the function without the keyword **local**, a call to that function can spoil severely the environment from which the call to the function was executed, which can have dire consequences...
-As a rule of thumb, each variable you need only in the function, declare as **local** .
+* For any variable needed only within the function, use the **Bash** built-in command **local**, to restrict its lifetime only within the body of that function.
+Every time **local** is executed, it creates a new local variable, which exists until the function exits.
+In this way, you will never encounter the clash between variables that were defined with the same name in the function, and in the terminal or within some other code from where you have called the function.
+If a variable is defined in the function without the **local**, a call to that function can severely spoil the environment from which the call to the function was executed, which can have dire consequences...
+As a rule of thumb, declare each variable you need only in the function as **local** .

 The rest is the same as for the scripts:

 * Functions handle arguments in exactly the same way as scripts, via special ```${1}```, ```${2}```, ... variables
 * You can call a function within another function, but only if it was defined first &mdash; order of implementation matters in scripting languages!
 * Do not forget to provide the return value at the end of the function, which sets its exit status.
-For most of the time functions are executed equivalently as commands, and then their exit status clearly matters
+For most of the time, functions are executed equivalently as commands, and then their exit status clearly matters.
+Functions cannot return values (e.g. string) directly to the caller, apart from the exit status set via **return**, which must be in the interval 0..255
 * Typically, you implement all your functions in some file, let's say ```functions.sh```, and save it in your home directory (or anywhere else).
 Then, at the end of ```${HOME}/.bash_profile``` and ```${HOME}/.bashrc``` you insert the line:
 	```bash
 	source ${HOME}/functions.sh